HwWobbe/WipHww/README.md

 ## 2026 Plans preparation
 * 2026-w40 is the next Business cycle Peak.
 * * use the weekSymbols
+* * * structure workflows to support and encourage MicroContent ( MetaSymbols ) migrations

 ## Maintain & enhance
 * rudimentary Comments invitation